 During breastfeeding, your baby will have to turn his or her head both ways as you switch breasts.
 This can be difficult if the muscles on one side of the neck are damaged.
 As a result, he or she might consistently refuse one breast.
 Or you might notice that one breast is in pain while the other breast feels normal.
 Your baby might also cry in pain when turning to the affected side, or only manage to nurse or lay on that side for short periods.

-Fortunately, torticollis is relatively easily treated, especially when it’s identified early.
+Torticollis is easily treated by a Pediatric Physical Therapist when identified early.
 Steps at home you can take include tummy time, which helps your baby to lift his or her head and work the muscles.
 You can also position your baby with a rolled up blanket to keep her on the side she does not favor, but never put your baby to sleep in the crib with the blanket, as this increases the risk of suffocation or SIDS.

 When nursing, offer to feed your baby on the challenging side in a football position—this lets baby nurse comfortably.
 If your baby is taking a bottle, try mixing up positions to help unfold the muscles.

-Your pediatrician might also recommend physical therapy, craniosacral therapy, or osteopathy.
-These gentle therapies can release the muscles and allow the baby to regain full range of motion.
+Your pediatrician will recommend physical therapy performed by a pediatric physical therapist.
+The gentle therapy can gently stretch the muscles and allow the baby to regain full range of motion.
 Be sure to find a professional who specializes in pediatric care.